 Boulcott Suites are part of the Kiwi Village Accommodation Group (whose portfolio also includes the Ohtel), offering extensive self-catering options.
 Book everything from a single-level studio to a four-bed townhouse with a balcony and open-plan living-dining-kitchen area.
 The complex is found on the corner of Willis Street, with supermarkets and restaurants just minutes away on foot.

-Watch the buzz of the harbour from the romantic seventh-floor One80° Restaurant and Lounge at the Copthorne; beef Wellington is the signature dish, best followed by the rose-petal pistachio bombe Alaska.
+Watch the buzz of the harbour from the romantic seventh-floor One80° Restaurant and Lounge at the Copthorne; beef wellington is the signature dish, best followed by the rose-petal pistachio bombe alaska.
 The 118 large rooms here also benefit from harbour (or city) views, all furnished with private balconies and minibars.
-The four-star hotel enjoys a prestigious and convenient spot on the swanky Oriental Parade.
+The four-star hotel in Wellington enjoys a prestigious and convenient spot on the swanky Oriental Parade.

-This modern, international chain hotel is housed in an Art Deco-era restored T&G building.
+This modern, international chain hotel in Wellington is in an art deco-era restored T&G building.
 The cafe lounge, 1928, nods to the vintage credentials of the property.
 An Asian-European fusion menu is presented morning, noon and night at Spring Kitchen.
 The hotel sits beside the Wellington Cable Car in the business district and has a fitness centre and extensive accessible amenities.

 An ultra-bijou option, this beachside B&B has just three ensuite rooms with heated floors.
 It’s ideal for travellers wishing to stay farther from the centre, lying 5km (3mi) from the main city hub.
 A garden, lounge and terrace are shared by guests (although one of the rooms comes with a private deck).
 The Wētā Cave museum, home to a collection of Lord of the Rings props and memorabilia, is only a short distance away.

 Volcanic Iceland Epic Trip